OscarB7/pihole-terraform/README.md

     docker rm -f temp
     ```

-6. Create SSH keys.
+4. Create SSH keys.

     You need these to SSH to the server.
-Here you will launch an Ubuntu container, install OpenSSH, generate a SSH key pair (`id_rsa` and `id_rsa.pub`), and copy those files to your machine (run lines one by one).
+    You probably can run this commands in your own machine.
+Here, for the sake of simplicity, you will launch an Ubuntu container, install OpenSSH, generate a SSH key pair (`id_rsa` and `id_rsa.pub`), and copy those files to your machine (run lines one by one).

     ```shell
     # run the container and access it